0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 No. Federal law has no exemption to interstate transfer rules for gifts, even between family members.

-## Transfers to Federally Licensees

-**Can I legally transfer my gun to an Oregonian or Idahoan gunsmith?**

-Yes.
-Under federal law [18 U.S. Code § 921 (a)(11)](https://www.law.cornell.edu/uscode/text/18/921) a gunsmith is considered a dealer, and under [18 U.S. Code § 922 (a)(3)](https://www.law.cornell.edu/uscode/text/18/922#a)
-a licensed dealer may receive a firearm from a resident of any state.

-Under federal law [18 U.S. Code § 922 (a) (2) (A)](https://www.law.cornell.edu/uscode/text/18/922#a_2), a licensed dealer may return a repaired or replacement firearm to the person from whom it was received without needing to run a background check.
-In addition, state law RCW [9.41.113](https://apps.leg.wa.gov/rcw/default.aspx?cite=9.41.113) (4)(f) exempts the return of a repaired or replacement firearm from the background check requirements.

-**Can an individual ship a firearm to a federal licensee?**

-Yes.
-An unlicensed individual may ship guns directly to an FFL in any state.
-Shotguns or rifles may be shipped via the USPS or a contract carrier (e.g. UPS, FedEx), while handguns and other firearms may only be shipped by a contract carrier.
-However, each carrier will have their own policies which you'll need to check before hand, and most carriers will not accept firearms at their retail centers, only distribution centers.
-Finally, some dealers will not accept shipments from unlicensed persons, so be sure to check the policies of the receiving dealer before shipping.

 ## Moving to WA

 **What guns and accessories can be brought into Washington during a move?**

 The state currently only prohibits machine guns, short barreled shotguns, bump-stocks, and *undetectable firearms*.
-See above for more on *undetectable firearms*, but briefly this would include a complete gun that is not detctable in a metal detector or not identifiable on an x-ray machine.
-These have also been illegal under federal law for awhile, so you most likely do not have one.
+See above for more on *undetectable firearms*, but these have also been illegal under federal law for awhile so you most likely do not have one.

 **Do guns needs to be registered after moving?**